OEM Parts Coverage: Original vs Aftermarket Parts Insurance Explained

 Insurance Company OEM Coverage Available Notes

-Erie Insurance ✅ Yes Top-rated for OEM; rate lock option available
+Erie Insurance ✅ Yes Top-rated for OEM; factory-quality repairs; regional availability

-Allstate ✅ Yes Reliable claims experience; bundling discounts
+Allstate ✅ Yes Reliable claims experience; available in most states

-State Farm ✅ Yes Strong local agent network
+State Farm ✅ Yes Strong local agent network; widely available

 AAA ✅ Yes Member benefits; guarantees original parts

-Liberty Mutual ✅ Yes Optional add-on to collision/comprehensive
+Liberty Mutual ✅ Yes Covers vehicles up to 10 model years old

 USAA ✅ Yes Best for military members and families

-Progressive ⚠️ Limited Offers OEM for motorcycles, not standard autos
+Progressive ⚠️ Limited OEM coverage available for motorcycles only; not offered for standard autos

 Not every insurer offers this endorsement in every state.
 Availability may also be restricted to vehicles under a certain age (commonly 5–10 model years).
 Always confirm with your agent whether the endorsement is available for your specific vehicle.